booo/node-bitcoin-p2p/doc/run.md

     Path to config file.

   * `--addnode`:
-    Add a node to connect to.
+    Add a node to the pool of known peers.

+  * `--forcenode`:
+    Force maintaining a connection to this node always.
+This option acts independently from `--connect`, meaning even if the node is in proxy mode (single connection) it will maintain connections to `--forcenode` peers in addition.

   * `--nolisten`:
     Disable incoming connections.